SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 It doesn't make sense for ``volume`` to be settable, because it would be ambiguous as to which values of ``width``, ``height``, and ``depth`` should be used for a particular ``volume`` value.
-Nonetheless, it is useful for a ``Cuboid`` to provide a read-only computed property to enable external users to discover its current calculated volume.
+Nonetheless, it's useful for a ``Cuboid`` to provide a read-only computed property to enable external users to discover its current calculated volume.

 ..
 NOTE: getters and setters are also allowed for constants and variables